 If the claim has merit and the victim is likely to pursue litigation, the insurer will hire an attorney to represent the doctor and communicate with the other parties to the case on the physician’s behalf.
 At that point, the attorney can start billing the insurer for time spent reviewing the facts of the claim with the doctor and advising him/her going forward, as well as the time and expense involved in gathering and reviewing records.

-Another significant expense to the medical malpractice insurance company that arises long before damages are paid out is expert fees.
-Again, if the insurer feels a claim of negligence is likely to result in a lawsuit, the insurer may contact other doctors in the same specialty to get their opinions on the matter.
+Expert fees are another significant expense to the medical malpractice insurance company that arises long before damages are paid out.
+Again, if the insurer feels a negligence claim is likely to result in a lawsuit, the insurer may contact other doctors in the same specialty to get their opinions.
 The insurer seeks these opinions for two purposes.

-Most commonly, in the early stages of a claim, these experts are asked to review the facts of the case and give their opinion as to whether the doctor met the standard of care.
-This means the doctor performed his/her duties in a manner considered acceptable by the medical community.
+Most commonly, in the early stages of a claim, these experts are asked to review the facts of the case and give their opinion on whether the doctor met the standard of care.
+This means the doctor acceptably performed his/her duties by the medical community.
 If the expert feels the doctor met the standard of care, the insurer may choose to defend the claim.
 They will also try to convince the victim to drop the lawsuit.
-If the expert feels the doctor did not meet the standard of care, the insurer must decide (along with the advice of the defense attorney and the approval of the insured physician) whether to pursue a settlement or risk going to trial and facing a large award.
+If the expert feels the doctor did not meet the standard of care, the insurer must decide (along with the advice of the defense attorney and the approval of the insured physician) whether to pursue a settlement or risk going to trial and facing a significant award.

-A settlement at the early stage of a malpractice case is rare, however, even when the insurer believes there is liability.
+However, a settlement at the early stage of a malpractice case is rare, even when the insurer believes there is liability.
 Why?
-Because they want to see the case - the whole case - before assessing the damages.
-Being responsible for an injury or death is different from how much to pay for the claim.
+Because they want to see the case – the whole case – before assessing the damages.
+Being responsible for an injury or death differs from how much to pay for the claim.

 The median malpractice settlement/verdict in Maryland is approximately $900,000.

-The second reason that an insurer may hire an expert is to start assessing potential damages.
-The final determination of the dollar amount will be made by the jury or determined by an agreed to a settlement.
-But it is imperative that the insurer has an accurate idea of the possible damages.
-We call it "how much money we can put on the board."
-Because of the cap on non-economic damages in Maryland, this is a finite number.
+The second reason an insurer may hire an expert is to assess potential damages.
+The final determination of the dollar amount will be made by the jury or determined by an agreed-upon settlement.
+But the insurer must have an accurate idea of the possible damages.
+We call it “how much money we can put on the board.”
+This is a finite number because of the cap on non-economic damages in Maryland.

-So the insurer will review the facts of the claim and speculate as to the future medical expenses the victim will likely face, as well as to the impact of the injury on the victim’s quality of life moving forward.
-If it appears that a significant amount of damages is a possibility, the defense team may aggressively pursue a settlement to avoid a potentially devastating jury award.
+So the insurer will review the facts of the claim and speculate about the future medical expenses the victim will likely face and the impact of the injury on the victim’s quality of life moving forward.
+If a significant amount of damages is possible, the defense team may aggressively pursue a settlement to avoid a potentially devastating jury award.